 The second annual Bloomington Winter Farmers’ Market will begin its season Saturday when it will be open 9 a.m. to noon in the gym at Harmony School, 909 E. Second Street.
 The market will continue every other Saturday through March, open Jan 28, Feb 11 and 24 and March 11 and 25.

 There will be salad greens, spinach, micro-greens/shoots, elk/venison/bison meats, eggs, squash, garlic, lamb, beef, gourmet goat cheeses, baked goods, fresh breads, kale, sweet potatoes, potatoes, maple syrup, honey, mushrooms, grist mill products, herbal products and plants, and prepared-to-eat foods.

 The market is sponsored and supported by Slow Foods Bloomington.
 Parking is available in the Harmony School parking lot.

 Excerpted from The Moosewood Cookbook

-(Butternut squash, garlic and exotic mushrooms available at the market
+(Butternut squash, garlic and exotic mushrooms available at the market this week.)

 2 medium butternut squash